gwcoffey/gwcoffey.com/hugo/content/booklist/2023-07-29-marie-antoinette-the-journey/index.md

 ---
-title: "Marie Antoinette: The Journey"
+title: "Marie Antoinette"
+subtitle: "The Journey"
 author: "Antonia Fraser"
+format: audio
 date: 2023-07-29
 summary: 'I decided to read this because it is the basis of one of my favorite films, Sofia Coppola’s Marie Antoinette.
 And because the cover is gorgeous.
 But it is also a very timely read.'
 icon: book